Animal boarding establishments

 Apply for an animal boarding establishment licence

-Report unlicensed home boarding establishment
+Report an unlicensed home boarding establishment

 It is an offence to board animals without the relevant licence.
 Adur & Worthing Councils when issuing licences inspect premises to ensure their suitability and the arrangements in place to protect the animals and the public.
 If you have knowledge of an unlicensed Animal Boarding Establishment or Home Boarding Establishment please contact the Public Health & Regulation Team.